TechifyDev1/wallet_mobile/README.md

 [wallet_system](https://github.com/TechifyDev1/wallet_system)

-Together, the two projects cover:
+Together, both projects provide:

-- Mobile onboarding and authenticated wallet experience in Flutter
+- Mobile onboarding and authenticated wallet flows in Flutter
-- REST API development in Spring Boot
+- REST APIs in Spring Boot
-- Token-based authentication with refresh-token support for app clients
+- JWT-based authentication with refresh-token support for app clients
-- Wallet creation, funding, transfers, and transaction history persistence
+- Wallet creation, funding, transfers, and transaction history
+- Profile retrieval and account update flows
-- User profile and account security flows across client and server
+- Shared security responsibilities between the client and server

-## What The App Does
+## What The Mobile App Does

-- Register a new account
+- Register a new user account
 - Sign in with email and password
+- Create a 6-digit transaction PIN after first-time onboarding
 - Reset a forgotten password with email, secret key, and new password
-- Create a 6-digit transaction PIN after first-time onboarding
 - Load the authenticated user profile and wallet summary
-- Fund the wallet with an idempotency key
+- Fund the wallet
-- Search users and send money to a selected recipient
+- Search users and send money to a recipient
 - Show recent contacts during transfer flow
 - Display recent transactions on the home screen
-- Browse paginated transaction history in the activity tab
+- Browse paginated transaction history
-- View and update account details such as email and phone number
+- Update email and phone number from settings
-- Change password from profile settings
+- Change password while signed in
-- Toggle light and dark mode
+- Toggle light and dark theme
 - Sign out and clear stored session data

+## How Responsibilities Are Split

+### Frontend Responsibilities In This Repo

+The mobile app is responsible for user experience, local session handling, and sending the right data to the backend.

+- `Secure local storage`
+  Stores the access token, refresh token, first-time onboarding state, and theme preference on-device through `flutter_secure_storage`.
+- `Automatic auth header handling`
+  A shared HTTP client adds the bearer token to protected requests.
+- `Refresh-token retry flow`
+  If a protected request returns `401` or `403`, the app attempts token refresh before treating the session as expired.
+- `Forced logout fallback`
+  If refresh fails, the app clears local credentials and returns to an unauthenticated state.
+- `Background session timeout`
+  The app logs the user out if it resumes after more than 5 minutes in the background.
+- `First-time PIN setup routing`
+  New users are routed into PIN creation before using transfer-related actions.
+- `Feature-based architecture`
+  Repositories handle API access, while Riverpod providers manage async state and UI refreshes.

+### Backend Responsibilities That Power The App

+These are implemented in `wallet_system` and are important because the mobile app depends on them for money movement and account protection.

+- `Protected API routes with Spring Security and JWT`
+- `Refresh-token issuance for app clients`
+- `Password hashing through PasswordEncoder`
+- `Transaction PIN verification before transfers`
+- `Transactional funding and transfer services`
+- `Pessimistic wallet locking during balance updates`
+- `Idempotency-key checks for funding and transfers`
+- `Ledger entries for debit and credit records`
+- `Password re-verification before sensitive profile updates`

+## Feature Highlights

+### Session And Account Safety

+- Tokens are persisted through secure device storage instead of regular app preferences.
+- Authenticated requests share one HTTP client so token injection and refresh handling stay consistent.
+- If a session cannot be recovered, the app removes stored credentials and returns to the auth flow.
+- The app adds a basic mobile session-safety rule by logging the user out after extended background time.

+### Wallet And Transaction Experience

+- Funding and transfer actions are connected to backend flows that enforce transaction rules.
+- The app refreshes profile and activity data after balance-changing actions.
+- Recent contacts and recent transactions are surfaced to make repeat activity quicker.
+- Transfer flow uses a first-time PIN setup gate to support backend PIN enforcement.

+### Settings And Profile Management

+- Users can review their profile and wallet summary from the authenticated area.
+- Email and phone updates are available from settings.
+- Password reset is supported in two forms: signed-in password change and forgot-password recovery.

+## Important Files

+- `lib/main.dart`
+  App bootstrap, splash preservation, auth-state gating, and background timeout handling.
+- `lib/src/core/network/http_client.dart`
+  Shared HTTP client for headers, bearer token injection, refresh handling, and unauthorized fallback.
+- `lib/src/core/utils/storage.dart`
+  Secure local persistence wrapper.
+- `lib/src/core/network/api_endpoints.dart`
+  Mobile-to-backend route mapping.
+- `lib/src/features/auth/repository/auth_repository.dart`
+  Login, registration, PIN setup, logout, forgot-password, and reset-password requests.
+- `lib/src/features/fund_wallet/repository/fund_wallet_repo.dart`
+  Wallet funding request handling.
+- `lib/src/features/send_money/repository/send_money_repository.dart`
+  User search, recent contacts, and transfer requests.

 ## Tech Stack

 - Flutter
 - Dart
-- `flutter_riverpod` for app state
+- `flutter_riverpod`
-- `http` for API communication
+- `http`
-- `flutter_secure_storage` for tokens and persisted theme
+- `flutter_secure_storage`
+- `intl`
+- `decimal`
-- `intl`, `decimal`, and `uuid` for formatting and transaction helpers
+- `uuid`
-- Cupertino-based UI components
+- Cupertino-based widgets

 ## Project Structure